The Spirit’s Ministry

 A study of the early church fathers reveals that prophecy and knowledge continued, but tongues slowly disappeared.
 Origen referred to only traces of tongues existing, and Chrysostom said that it had disappeared.
 Other scriptural references to tongues were included in sermons and teaching materials, but not one reference can be found of a personal eye-witness account of tongues, except in references to a false teacher called Montanus.

 Why will tongues stop?
-First, tongues was used to authenticate the ministry of the apostles and others in the early church (Acts 2:1-13; 2 Cor.
-12:12; Heb.
-2: 3-4).
-Second, tongues was primarily a sign for unbelievers (1 Cor.
-14:22).
+First, tongues was used to authenticate the ministry of the apostles and others in the early church (Acts 2:1-13; 2 Corinthians 12:12; Hebrews 2: 3-4).
+Second, tongues was primarily a sign for unbelievers (1 Corinthians 14:22).
 Prophecy and knowledge were for believers.
-Third, tongues must be interpreted (1 Cor.
-12:30; 14:5, 13, 27).
+Third, tongues is not the most effect means to communicate unless needed (1 Corinthians 12:30; 14:5, 13, 27).
 Prophecy and knowledge do not need to be interpreted.
 Fourth, tongues authenticated that salvation was for everyone (Acts 10:1-23).
-Fifth, God never commands us in the New Testament to speak in tongues, but we are told that it is the will of God to be filled with the Holy Spirit (Eph.
-5:17-18).
+Fifth, God never commands us in the New Testament to speak in tongues, but we are told that it is the will of God to be filled with the Holy Spirit (Ephesians 5:17-18).
 The results of being filled were discussed earlier.
 It did not include tongues.
-Tongues is not required to prove that a person is a Christian nor is it a sign of empowerment.
-1 Corinthians 12:3; Galatians 5:22-23 and 1 John gives us the marks of a Christian (1 John 5:13).
+Tongues is not required to prove that a person is a Christian.
+1 Corinthians 12:3; Galatians 5:22-23 and 1 John gives us the marks of a Christian (1 John 5:13) and tongues is not mentioned.

 Some Pentecostals today are softening this stance, partly because large percentages of their congregation do not speak in tongues.
 A recent study of fast growing denominations (funded by the Lilly Endowment) shows that only 25 percent of the members of some Pentecostal churches claim to have received that spiritual gift, although these people belong to groups teaching that Christians must speak in tongues in order to be considered Spirit-filled.
 (Grady, J. Lee.
 What happened to the Fire? p.
 77).

-In summary, we conclude that scripture prophesied that tongues would cease, and prophesy, or forth-telling of God’s message, will continue because prophesy is the greater gift to be desired.
+In summary, we conclude that scripture prophesied that tongues would cease, and prophecy, or the forth-telling of God’s message, will continue because prophecy is the greater gift to be desired.
 It will continue until we see Jesus face-to-face.
 Love will continue forever . . .